 To get a basic view about bus connections and approximate timings have a look on bus travel guide www.centrocoasting.com

-Unfortunately there is no direct public transport to Popoyo as it’s a very remote beach.
+Unfortunately, there is no direct public transport to Popoyo as it’s a very remote beach.
 Once in Rivas, you can take a bus towards Las Salinas but then you will be dropped off with the distance of ~7 km from Popoyo hostels.
 Here you decide either walk or hitchhike.
-Not really convenient when you are carrying heavy backpack and it’s 35°C. That said, we booked a minivan from Granada to Rivas.
+Not really convenient when you are carrying a heavy backpack and it’s 35°C. That said, we booked a minivan from Granada to Rivas.

-However, minivan was terminating in San Jorge so we had to get off earlier than the main bus station.
+However, the minivan was terminating in San Jorge so we had to get off earlier than the main bus station.
 Obviously, a random taxi driver appeared out of nowhere and offered his service for roughly 50$ (~37£).
-In this case you gotta learn how to politely say no gracias and just walk away.
+In this case, you gotta learn how to politely say no gracias and just walk away.
 So, guess how we made our way to Popoyo?
-That was a fortunate because we spotted a minivan and without expectations asked about destination.
+That was fortunate because we spotted a minivan and without expectations asked about the destination.
 The driver said he is heading to Popoyo and it took us to our hostel for another 10$ (~7.5£) each.

 The closest shop or restaurant was about 25 minutes walk but who does mind to walk such a distance along the beach?!
 Popoyo was one of these places where there are no vegan restaurants at all.
 Viento Este Pizza is a cute little restaurant on the beachfront where you can have either sunset view, cold beer or wood oven pizza.
 So why not to have it all at once?
-Our favourite place to eat for sure!
+Our favourite place to eat for sure.
 During the day pizza place was closed but they are still serving iced coffees and vegan ice creams.

 It seemed like each time we woke up for the sunrise the colours merged into perfection.

 We were really pumped up for everyday jaunts, tanning and sipping local kombucha.
 One day we ventured off path and found tidal pools which are not so widely known by tourists.
 It wouldn’t be us if we didn’t make friends with local dogs.
 Pirata and his sister were following us during our long walks until the sun was going down.
-Finally we had enough time and space to test our drone skills without any worries that the area is unsafe!
+Finally, we had enough time and space to test our drone skills without any worries that the area is unsafe!

 Interesting fact: Did you know the sex of the sea turtle is determined by the heat of sand incubating their eggs?
 Climate change and warmer temperatures can turn in the future sea turtle populations female only.
 We were shocked when we discovered this!

 One of the coolest things we did was to take a surf lesson.
 Look for Surf Popoyo Lessons right next to Viento Este Pizza.
 Everyone around knows Morrie and Jennifer for their passion for surfing.
 They are incredibly committed to everyone who’s willing to get up on their board.
-In the beginning of three hours lesson Morrie acknowledged us about theory, types of waves, where they are coming from and how to survive rip tilde.
+At the beginning of three hours lesson, Morrie acknowledged us about theory, types of waves, where they are coming from and how to survive rip tilde.
 Next, we took a short yoga class with Jennifer to warm up and stretch our bodies properly.
 Then, Morrie led us through his technique before we finally headed into the water.
-He made sure we feel confident and most importantly understand safety aspects of surfing.
+He made sure we feel confident and most importantly understand the safety aspects of surfing.
 Don’t get fooled by the heat because the ocean water can be really cold.
-Give it a try and don’t forget the sun block!
+Give it a try and don’t forget the sunblock!

-What can we say – if you are looking for secluded beach and want to try your skills at surfing you can’t go pass Popoyo.
+What can we say – if you are looking for secluded beach and want to try your skills at surfing you can’t pass Popoyo.
 It’s one of these places in Nicaragua from where we have amazing memories and wish to come back one day.